adobeio/API-playground-Adobe-Campaign/README.md

   $ npm install
   $ npm start
   ```
-  Now if you go to https://localhost:3000, you should be able to see this view.
-Follow the instruction, paste in your credentials (which can be found in your I/O integration), and you are ready to start!
+Browse to https://localhost:3000 and follow the shown instruction.
+Paste your credentials (which can be found in your I/O integration), and you are ready to start!

  ![screenshot 2017-10-12 16 02 29](https://user-images.githubusercontent.com/7494850/31523179-d91b0836-af66-11e7-93a9-0a67da85e9d9.png)

 # Author
 - Sarah Xu [@sarahxxu](https://github.com/sarahxxu).

-# Lincense
+# License
 [MIT](LICENSE)